-If you have a pressure canner, use it and process the sauce for 30 minutes for pint jars and 35 minutes for quarts, at a pressure of 10 to 11 pounds.
+If you have a pressure canner, use it and process the sauce according to the directions that came with it.
+If you don't have these, a fallback is the same time as for a water bath: 15 minutes for pint jars at a pressure of 10 to 11 pounds.
 I prefer a pressure canner or a larger 33 quarter water bath canner, shown at right - both are much deeper, so there is no mess, no boilovers, and allows you to cover the tallest jars with several inches of water to ensure safety!
 To order one, click on Canning supplies and select the canner that is right for your stove (regular or flat bottomed for glass or ceramic stoves)

 Lift the jars out of the water and let them cool without touching or bumping them in a draft-free place (usually takes overnight) You can then remove the rings if you like, but if you leave them on, at least loosen them quite a bit, so they don't rust in place due to trapped moisture.
 Once the jars are cool, you can check that they are sealed verifying that the lid has been sucked down.
 Just press in the center, gently, with your finger.
 If it pops up and down (often making a popping sound), it is not sealed.
 If you put the jar in the refrigerator right away, you can still use it.
 Some people replace the lid and reprocess the jar, then that's a bit iffy.
 If you heat the contents back up, re-jar them (with a new lid) and the full time in the canner, it's usually ok.